 - As students re-read their notes, ask them to note down things they don't understand or questions they have.
 Take the following example: ‘The loss leaders pricing strategy involves a business selling its products at or below the cost of the good/service sold.
 This means that the business will not make any profit from each unit sold unless the customer also purchases other products/services with it."
 After reading this, a student may write the question: ‘Why does the loss leaders pricing strategy have the potential to increase a business’s market share/encourage customer loyalty?’
 The idea is for students to write down pertinent questions that jog their memory of the important points.

 - Encourage self-testing.
 Encourage your students to test themselves on the material, either through self-quizzing or by creating their own practice problems.
 This can help to reinforce the material and improve retention.
 Flashcards are a useful tool for retrieval practice.

-Two powerful examples of advanced retrieval practice ✍️
+Examples of advanced retrieval practice ✍️

-When your students need to remember something important (e.g. Syllabus keywords/points), acronyms can be very useful and they can also be used in conjunction with retrieval practice techniques for enhanced memory.
-For example, students should devise acronyms in the ‘notes’ section of their phone, and then screenshot these notes and make it their lock screen.
+When your students need to remember something important (e.g. Syllabus keywords/points), acronyms can be very useful and they can also be used together with retrieval practice techniques for enhanced memory.
+For example, students could create acronyms in the ‘notes’ section of their phone, and then screenshot these notes and make it their lock screen.
 Then, every time before they unlock their phone, they have to revise what the acronyms mean in their head.